tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 Clients and servers MUST NOT offer FFDHE cipher suites in TLS 1.2 connections.
 This includes all cipher suites listed in the table in {{appendix-dhe}}.
 (Note that TLS 1.0 and 1.1 are deprecated by {{!RFC8996}}.)
 FFDHE cipher suites in TLS 1.3 do not suffer from the above problems {{!RFC8446}}.
-Therefore, clients MAY offer FFDHE cipher suites in TLS 1.3 connections
+Therefore, clients and servers MAY offer FFDHE cipher suites in TLS 1.3 connections

 # RSA {#rsa}